For urgent consular assistance call

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

 Since November 2016, foreigners have not been allowed to travel to the Muse (Shan State)-Ruili (China) border crossing.
-This is due to civil unrest in the area.

 See Safety

-Travellers must stay in registered hotels and guesthouses.
+You must stay in registered hotels and guesthouses.

 Customs regulations are restrictive.
 Officials limit what you can bring into the country.